Hyakujuu Sentai Gaoranger: Three Org Brothers

-The anglerfish-like middle brother with power over water.
-He wielded a trident.
+The middle brother with power over water.
+In battle, he wields a trident.
 When the Orgets kidnapped Tetomu, Poseidon wanted her as a companion and invited her to a drinking game at dinner with his brothers.
 Having won the contest, Tetomu was awarded half of the ruby by Poseidon.
-When GaoRed and Kaito attempted to rescue Tetomu, Poseidon attempted to fend them off and despite being drunk, was an effective fighter.
-It wasn't until GaoYellow joined them that he was bested.
+When Gao Red and Kaito attempted to rescue Tetomu, Poseidon attempted to fend them off and despite being drunk, was an effective fighter.
+It wasn't until Gao Yellow joined them that he was bested.
 He later joined his brothers in fighting the Gaorangers and the islanders and was destroyed, along with his brother Hades, by the Gaorangers before being resurrected as a giant by Zeus.
-He was the first to attempt to attack GaoKnight but was destroyed by a quick stroke by GaoKnight's sword.
+He was the first to attempt to attack Gao Knight, but is destroyed by a quick stroke of its sword.
 Voiced by Ichiro Mizuki.